chasebaker21/final_project/README.md

-# FinalProject
+# FinalProject by Chase Baker, Brielle Robinson, Sam Scholtens and Ryan DeVree

+UPVOICE is an app we built to serve our city and citizens.
+With it citizens of Grand Rapids can view the projects and/or buisnesses being built in their city.
+They can comment and vote on each project that has already passed or in the future.

-Run this in terminal to redeploy to github pages. npm run ng:push
+Run this in terminal to redeploy to github pages.
+# npm run ng:push

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.2.